zelmasbahi/msid/src/en/offers.md

 ## Our Three Main Programs

-At **MSID Online**, we offer specialized educational programs in three core areas, designed for all ages and levels.
+At **Msid Online**, we offer specialized educational programs in three core areas, designed for all ages and levels.

 ## 📘 Arabic Language